Labeled as Gampr by the shelter, a volunteer rescuer pulled sight unseen

 in years past

-During the start up of AGCA, our founder, Rohana Mayer, rescued many Gampr, gladiator types dogs and random mixes.
-With diligent outreach, new volunteers arose to help pull from shelters as well as homes who stepped up for placement.
-There were, at times, terrible results especially with the gladiator types.
+During the start up of AGCA, our founder, Rohana Mayer, rescued many Gampr, gladiator type dogs, and random mixes.
+With diligent outreach, new volunteers arose to help pull from shelters and homes that stepped up for placement.
+There were, at times, terrible results, especially with the gladiator types.
 There were too many that could not work with livestock.
-Some dogs caused great harm to people, livestock or other dogs.
+Some dogs caused great harm to people, livestock, or other dogs.

-One dog in particular (see photos above), attacked her new owner and it resulted in euthanasia.
+One dog, in particular (see photos above), attacked her new owner, resulting in euthanasia.
 The shelter staff assured us the dog was an Armenian Gampr, so we coordinated volunteers to pull her sight unseen.
-It was clear once seeing the dog in person that it was not in fact Gampr but looked to be a Mallinois/Golden Retriever type mix.
-Still, the volunteers took her, because the shelter wanted her gone asap.
-She was re-homed but unfortunately turned out to be viscous.
+It was clear once seeing the dog in person that it was not Gampr but looked like a Malinois/Retriever-type mix.
+Still, the volunteers took her because the shelter wanted her gone asap.
+She was re-homed but unfortunately turned out as a failed rescue.

 Gladiator type but labeled as Gampr in shelter.
 He rescued but rehabilitation failed due to aggressiveness, lack of self control, zero LGD ability.
 Failed placement.